 One hundred, and sixty four hours of game play.

 I’ve loved BioWare games for a long time, they’re a part of my gaming history on the PC and consoles.
 Baldur’s Gate and Neverwinter Nights have special places in my gaming memory.
 I loved the dialog, I loved the characters and the phrases.
-Hell, myself, my wife and our gaming friends are still using quotes from the Baldur’s Gate series , when roleplaying, gaming and sometimes shopping.
+Hell, myself, my wife and our gaming friends are still using quotes from the Baldur’s Gate series ((Give a man a fish and he can eat for a day, give him a sword and he can chow down on the marrow of evil!)) , when roleplaying, gaming and sometimes shopping.

 Here’s a short list of why I love the games.